Itinerary for Biking the Bolaven Loop

 We ate at Sabaidee Pakse Restaurant a few times during our stay in Pakse, pretty much for lack of a better option.
 Because we were there over the New Year’s period, most places seemed to be closed.
 Sabaidee serves affordable and generous portions of everything, but service was immensely slow!
 The service at nearby Daolin Restaurant nearby was a little better, although we only dined there one time.

-Renting a motorbike in Pakse
+Renting a motorbike in Pakse for Biking the Bolaven Loop

-Although many of the guesthouses rent bikes too, we highly recommend Miss Noy Motorbike for helping you with the logistics of biking around the Bolaven Plateau Loop.
+Although many of the guesthouses rent bikes too, we highly recommend Miss Noy Motorbike for helping you with the logistics of biking the Bolaven Loop.
 Run by Yves, a Belgian man and his wife, the shop has plenty of bikes for rent, many of which are in great condition.
 You should totally book your bike the day before though, because they get rented out very easily.

 Miss Noy Motorbike also organise onward transport to many places in Laos and neighbouring countries.

-Biking the Bolaven Plateau Loop turned out to be way easier than we thought it would be, with much of the road being in very good condition.
+Biking the Bolaven Loop turned out to be way easier than we thought it would be, with much of the road being in very good condition.
 Yves’s tips helped a lot too!
 You can refer to our route map here, but the map provided by Yves and road directions are better.

 We set off from Miss Noy Motorbike shop, happy to discover that the first stretch of road was a very easy ride.
 Complimentary to our GPS, the map Yves gave us came in very handy.
 He had warned us not to follow the main route out of Pakse (which takes an intuitive slow right turn onto a better surfaced road), but to ride along straight and turn left.
 The road right would have taken us to the Laos-Cambodia border!

-The first stop on Day One, and the first of many waterfalls was Tad Pha Saum, a very popular attraction it seemed, since the paths leading to the waterfall were packed, not only with tourists biking the Bolaven Plateau Loop like we were, but also local people spending their day here.
+The first stop on Day One, and the first of many Bolaven Plateau waterfalls was Tad Pha Saum, a very popular attraction it seemed, since the paths leading to the waterfall were packed, not only with tourists biking the Bolaven Plateau Loop like we were, but also local people spending their day here.

 A secondary foot-path soon led us to another fall in the vicinity of the main one, which was completely deserted.
 We were happy to spend some time here under the shade of trees, allowing Nikki some well-deserved rest from driving the bike.